Charlotte Moore (runner)

-Charlotte Moore (born 4 January 1985) is a runner who completed for England in the 800 metres at the 2002 Commonwealth Games in Manchester.
+Charlotte Moore (born 4 January 1985) is a runner who competed for England in the 800 metres at the 2002 Commonwealth Games in Manchester.

 Career

-Moore attended Bournemouth School for Girls, and was a member of Bournemouth Athletics Club.
+Moore attended Bournemouth School for Girls and was a member of Bournemouth Athletics Club.
 In 2001, she competed in the European Youth Summer Olympics, where she sustained an ankle injury in the final.
-Later in the year, she competed at a Great Britain against USA junior international event.
+Later in the year, she competed at a Great Britain vs USA junior international event.

-Aged 17, Moore competed for England in the 800 metres event at the 2002 Commonwealth Games, after coming third in the trials for the event.
-In the semi-finals, she set an English under-20 record time of 2:00.95, which allowed her to qualify for the final.
-The time was five seconds quicker than her season's best performance.
+Aged 17, Moore competed for England in the 800 metres at the 2002 Commonwealth Games, after coming third in the trials for the event.
+In her semi-final, she set an English under-20 record time of 2:00.95, which was five seconds quicker than her season's best performance.
 In the final, Moore became the first English junior to run the 800 metres in under 2 minutes.
-She finished sixth in the race, in a time of 1:59.75.
-She competed in the 800 metres event at the 2003 World Championships in Athletics.
+She finished sixth in a time of 1:59.75.
+She competed in the 800 metres at the 2003 World Championships in Athletics.

 After two years away from sport with an injury, Moore won the 2008 Swanage half-marathon.